evolvingweb/puppet-apt/REFERENCE.md

 ##### `ensure`

-Data type: `Enum['present', 'absent']`
+Data type: `Enum['present', 'absent', 'refreshed']`

 Specifies whether the key should exist.
-Valid options: 'present' and 'absent'.
+Valid options: 'present', 'absent' or 'refreshed'.
+Using 'refreshed' will make keys auto update when they have expired (assuming a new key exists on the key server).

 Default value: present